Home » Education » Skillshare vs Udemy Reviewed: Which is one is for whom?

 This means that classes with Skillshare are all on offer to you straight out of the box as long as you’re paying the subscription each month/year.

 Another useful feature of Skillshare that many people seemingly enjoy is also the fact that you can retake courses at your leisure.
-So if you complete a course and feel you haven’t gotten everything out of it that you wanted, you can simply load it up, and start back from the first lesson and work your way through it again repeatedly.
+So if you complete a course and feel you haven’t gotten everything out of it that you wanted, you can simply load it up, start back from the first lesson, and work your way through it again repeatedly.

 Of course, the biggest difference between Skillshare and Udemy really comes down to the type of courses that are available.
 Udemy offers courses that range from a myriad of different topics, and while Skillshare does similarly, it’s more geared towards people who want to pick up either Creative Skills or Life improvement skills and want to self-improve simply because they want to.
-So if you’re someone who wants to take on creative endeavors – such as Photography, Art, Video Editing, etc. – or pick up Life based skills to help you improve productivity – such as Organizational Work, Investing Knowledge, Cooking information, etc. – then you’re probably better using Skillshare.
+So if you’re someone who wants to take on creative endeavors – such as Photography, Art, Video Editing, etc. – or pick up Life-based skills to help you improve productivity – such as Organizational Work, Investing Knowledge, Cooking information, etc. – then you’re probably better using Skillshare.

 With that said though, Udemy does offer a lot of things that are different from Skillshare that make it an excellent platform to use, so let’s take a look at that real quick.